rackerlabs/support-how-to/content/cloud-servers/installing-and-configuring-vsftpd.md

 #### Allow vsFTPD through the firewall

-The final step is to allow vsFTPD through your server firewall by using the following commands:
+The final step is to allow vsFTPD through your server firewall by using the following commands on the different Linux distributions:

 **CentOS and RHEL**